onecontext/onecontext-python/README.md

 ## What is OneContext?

 OneContext is a platform that enables software engineers to compose and deploy custom RAG (Reading comprehension, Answer generation, and Generative) pipelines on state-of-the-art infrastructure, all without any hassle.
 Just create a context and add files to it.
-You can then query your context using vector search, hybrid search, etc. OneContext takes care of all the infrastructure details behind the scenes (SSL intents, DNS, Kubernetes clusters, embedding models, GPUs, auto-scaling, load balancing, etc).
+You can then search your context using vector search, hybrid search, etc. OneContext takes care of all the infrastructure details behind the scenes (SSL intents, DNS, Kubernetes clusters, embedding models, GPUs, auto-scaling, load balancing, etc).

 ## Quick Start